• Article

 Published: 06 May 2026

-Airbus has completed the first main deck cargo door for its A350F freighter at its Illescas facility in Spain.
-The component has been delivered to the final assembly line in Toulouse for integration into the first test aircraft.
+Airbus has completed the first main deck cargo door for the A350F freighter programme at its Illescas facility in Spain, advancing development of the company s next-generation cargo aircraft.
+The door will be integrated into the first test aircraft during pre-series production activities in Toulouse.